Human Events

-Human Events is an American conservative political news and analysis website.
+Human Events is an American conservative political online newspaper.
 Founded in 1944 as a print newspaper, Human Events became a digital-only publication in 2013.

 Human Events takes its name from the first sentence of the United States Declaration of Independence: "When in the course of human events...".
 The magazine was published in Washington, D.C., most recently by Eagle Publishing, the owner of Regnery Publishing, a subsidiary of Phillips Publishing.
 Thomas S. Winter was editor-in-chief and Cathy Taylor was editorial director of the print edition.
-As of 2021, the website is co-published by Jeff Webb and Will Chamberlain.